Virgin Birth Of Jesus

 The Old Testament records that he left heaven on several occasions to converse directly with Abraham, Jacob, Gideon, Hagar, Moses, Joshua, and Daniel.

 The New Testament records that Jesus transfigured into a radiant version of himself in the presence of Peter, James, and John.
-After his resurrection, he instantly appeared and disappeared in front of many others.
+Then, after his resurrection, he instantly appeared and disappeared in front of many others.

 Each of these instances involved a physical transformation.
 And while they do not prove the virginal conception of Jesus, they indirectly lend credence to the possibility of Mary’s surrogacy.